Syed Amjad Ali

+Early life and education

-Ali was born in Lahore, the eldest son of Sir Syed Maratib Ali, a prominent Muslim businessman in the Punjab.
+Syed Amjad Ali was born in Lahore, the eldest son of Sir Syed Maratib Ali, a prominent Muslim businessman in the Punjab.
 Syed Babar Ali and Syed Wajid Ali were his younger brothers.
-He had connections for diplomacy in the final days of the British colony, as he knew many prominent people in the Muslim, Hindu, Sikh and British communities.
+He had social and political connections for diplomacy in the final days of the British colony, as he knew many prominent people in the Muslim, Hindu, Sikh and British communities.

 Ali was educated at the St. Agnes Loreto Convent in Lucknow, Uttar Pradesh, followed by the Muslim High School and Government College in Lahore.
 After receiving his B. A. in 1927, he went to London for legal studies at the Middle Temple.
 While in London, he served as honorary secretary of the Muslim delegations at the First Round Table Conference in 1930–31 and for the Indian delegation at the Second Round Table Conference at the end of 1931.

+Career

-He returned home and worked for his father's company, A. & M. Wazir Ali.
+Syed Amjad Ali returned home and worked for his father's company, A. & M. Wazir Ali which included a Ford Motor Company assembly plant in Karachi, Pakistan.
 He was appointed an OBE in the 1936 Birthday Honours. and a CIE in 1944 Birthday Honours.

-During the last few years of British rule, Ali worked closely with "two giants of pre-partition Punjab politics"— Fazl-i-Hussain and Sir Sikandar Hayat Khan —while sitting in the Punjab Legislative Assembly (1937–45) and the Constituent Assembly of India (1946).
+During the last few years of British rule, Ali worked closely with "two giants of pre-partition Punjab politics"— Fazl-i-Hussain and Sir Sikandar Hayat Khan — while sitting in the Punjab Legislative Assembly (1937–45) and the Constituent Assembly of India (1946).

 After independence from India and British rule, Ali served as Pakistan's Ambassador to the United States (1953–55), Finance Minister of Pakistan (1955–58), and Pakistan's Permanent Representative to the United Nations (1964–67).

+According to the New York Times newspaper:

+"He was among those who worked to gain Pakistan a place of recognition in world affairs".